-In recent years, several methods have been introduced which try to avoid this problem by studying the evolution of deviation vectors, some of which are briefly discussed in section 5.
-In this paper, we focus our attention on the method of the smaller alignment index (SALI) [3], performing a systematic study of its behaviour in the case of autonomous Hamiltonian systems with two (2D) and three (3D) degrees of freedom.
-This method has been applied successfully to several two-dimensional (2d) and multi-dimensional maps [3], where SALI was found to converge rapidly to zero for chaotic orbits, while it exhibits small fluctuations around non-zero values for ordered orbits.
-It is exactly this 'opposite' behaviour of the SALI which makes it an ideal indicator of chaoticity: unlike the maximal LCE, it does not start at every step a new calculation of the deviation vectors, but takes into account information about their convergence on the unstable manifold from all the previous steps.
-The method has already been used successfully as a chaos detection tool in some specific Hamiltonian systems [4-9], although some authors [8, 9] use different names for the SALI.
+In recent years, several methods have been introduced which try to avoid this problem by studying the evolution of deviation vectors, some of which are briefly discussed in Sec.
+5. In the present paper, we focus our attention on the method of the Smaller Alignment Index (SALI) [3], performing a systematic study of its behavior in the case of autonomous Hamiltonian systems with 2 (2D) and 3 (3D) degrees of freedom.
+This method has been applied successfully to several 2-dimensional (2d) and multidimensional maps [3], where SALI was found to converge rapidly to zero for chaotic orbits, while it exhibits small fluctuations around non-zero values for ordered orbits.
+It is exactly this "opposite" behavior of the SALI which makes it an ideal indicator of chaoticity: Unlike the maximal LCE, it does not start at every step a new calculation of the deviation vectors, but takes into account information about their convergence on the unstable manifold from all the previous steps.
+The method has already been used successfully as a chaos detection tool in some specific Hamiltonian systems [4, 5, 6, 7, 8, 9], although some authors [8, 9] use different names for the SALI.

-This paper is organized as follows: in section 2 we recall the definition of the SALI and present results distinguishing between ordered and chaotic motion in two and three degrees of freedom (2D and 3D) Hamiltonians, comparing also the efficiency of the SALI with the computation of σ_1 .
-In section 3 we explain the behaviour of the SALI for ordered and chaotic orbits, showing that in the latter case SALI converges exponentially to zero following a rate which depends on the difference of the two largest Lyapunov exponents σ_1 and σ_2 .
-In section 4 we demonstrate the ability of the method to reveal the detailed structure of the dynamics in the phase space.
-In section 5 we compare the SALI method with some other known methods of chaos detection and in section 6 we summarize our results.
+The paper is organized as follows: In Sec.
+2 we recall the definition of the SALI and present results distinguishing between ordered and chaotic motion in 2 and 3-degrees of freedom (2D and 3D) Hamiltonians, comparing also the efficiency of the SALI with the computation of σ_1 .
+In Sec.
+3 we explain the behavior of the SALI for ordered and chaotic orbits, showing that in the latter case SALI converges exponentially to zero following a rate which depends on the difference of the two largest Lyapunov exponents σ_1 and σ_2 .
+In Sec.
+4 we demonstrate the ability of the method to reveal the detailed structure of the dynamics in the phase space.
+In Sec.
+5 we compare the SALI method with some other known methods of chaos detection and in Sec.
+6 we summarize our results.